Minimum Wage in Australia: What You Need to Know Before Moving Here

 Understanding the Australian Minimum Wage

-Award Wages: Specific to industries or professions, often higher than the national minimum.
+• Award Wages: Specific to industries or professions, often higher than the national minimum.
+Most workplaces are covered by awards or enterprise agreements that set minimum wages.

 These variations ensure fair compensation tailored to different roles and circumstances.
 Employers must ensure adherence to these wage structures.
 Knowledge of these different wages helps prevent wage theft and ensures workers are paid correctly.